ashaydave/PureData-Resource-Vault/README.md

 ## Contributing

 This is the first time I'm making a list of resources, following the structure from the [Awesome Project](https://github.com/sindresorhus/awesome/).
-Follow our [contribution guidelines](CONTRIBUTING.md).
+If you have any resources you'd like me to add, let me know!

 ## License